 Note that in some cases, the posted versions are unpublished drafts that still are (or were) actively in the editing phase.
 Please do not repost without permission, and please make sure you rely on the most up-to-date or published version.
-Sometimes I take papers down to comply with journal submission guidelines.
+Sometimes I take papers down to comply with journal submission guidelines or editorial policies.
 If you’d like a paper that isn’t accessible here, just send me an email.
 And the most up-to-date list is always my CV.

 Books in Progress